dmartincc/sensors/README.md

 4. ILI Sensors logistic regression models (folder: 04_logistic_regression)

-Below you can find details on how to run our code for each folder.
+Below you can find details on how to run the code for each folder.

 ## First person ili-related mentions classifier

 This first folder contains a sample code in _python_ to train a NLP model classifier with the purpose to detect First person ili-related mentions.

-We also provide a sample dataset of tweets (_sample_tweets.csv_) to run the code.
+It also contains a sample dataset of tweets (_sample_tweets.csv_) to run the code.

 How to run the code.

-First, you should install all the libraries needed, they are contained in the file _requierements.txt_
+First, it is needed to install some python libraries, they are contained in the file _requierements.txt_

 After you have installed all libraries, then run: